GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 To load an unpacked extension in developer mode:

-1. Go to the Extension Management page by navigating to `chrome://extensions`.
+1. Go to the Extensions page by entering `chrome://extensions` in a new tab.
+(By design `chrome://` URLs are not linkable.)
     - Alternatively, click on the Extensions menu puzzle button and select **Manage Extensions** at the bottom of the menu.
     - Or, click the Chrome menu, hover over **More Tools,** then select **Extensions**.
 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.